Getting Started with Adapnex

 If you are coming from the world of Industrial Automation, you likely know the pain of proprietary "walled gardens": specialized IDEs, licensing dongles, and the struggle to use modern version control like Git.

-If you are coming from Software Development, you might be wondering why controlling a machine isn’t as simple as writing a C++ program and hitting "Run."
+If you are coming from the world of Software Engineering, you might be wondering why controlling a machine isn’t as simple as writing a C++ program and hitting "Run."

 Adapnex bridges this gap.
 It is a streamlined C++ SDK that runs on Real-Time Linux, allowing you to build deterministic industrial control applications easily using the tools you already know and love: VS Code, CMake, Git, and CI/CD.